JasonShao55/JasonShao55/README.md

 :books:	I'm currently pursuing CS bachelor's degree in Nanjing University of Aeronautics and Astranautics.

-🔭 I have both academic experience at University of Edinburgh and developer experience at SenseTime.
+🔭 I have one-semester exchange experience at School of Informatics, University of Edinburgh.

+📫 Now I'm working at SenseTime as an development engineer intern.

 ⚡ I have high proficiency in every toolkit/library embedded in C/C++, Python, MATLAB, MySQL, plus some experience in Java and Android.
 Also I'm proficient in data analysis, maths modeling, algorithm implementation etc.